"A Hope Beyond Ourselves"

 Bishop Minerva Carcaño is the 2017 Mac Bryan Prophetic Preacher.

-The Mac Bryan Prophetic Preaching Series was established at Wake Forest University School of Divinity in honor and memory of George McLeod “Mac” Bryan, Sr. (’41, MA ’44) by George (’61) and Carol (’64) Williamson.
+The Mac Bryan Prophetic Preaching Series brings preachers and speakers to campus who will inspire us to live and serve at the intersection of Christianity and social justice.
+It was established at Wake Forest University School of Divinity in honor and memory of George McLeod “Mac” Bryan, Sr. (’41, MA ’44) by George (’61) and Carol (’64) Williamson.
 Bryan was professor of religion and taught at the University for thirty-seven years after joining the religion faculty in 1956.
 He introduced courses on feminism, religion and science, medical ethics, and black and liberation theology.
 He fought tirelessly for Civil Rights, pursued social reform, and was instrumental in helping to integrate Wake Forest College in the 1960s.

 In 2004, Bishop Minerva G. Carcaño became the first Hispanic woman to be elected to the episcopacy of The United Methodist Church, the second-largest Protestant denomination in the U.S. Today, she is one of 69 active bishops leading more than twelve million members of her denomination worldwide.
 She currently serves as Bishop of the San Francisco Area of The United Methodist Church, and is an official spokesperson for the United Methodist Council of Bishops on the issue of immigration.
 Bishop Carcaño is a graduate of the University of Texas Rio Grande Valley and Perkins School of Theology of Southern Methodist University.